nyaruka/goflow/docs/md/expressions.md

 ## epoch(date)

-Converts `date` to the number of seconds since January 1st, 1970 GMT
+Converts `date` to a UNIX epoch time.

+The returned number can contain fractional seconds.

 ```objectivec